Skip to main content

 Major Trails And Attractions

 El Jilguero is a functional water production zone rather than a developed ecotourism destination, with limited formal infrastructure for visitors.
 The forested highland terrain offers potential for hiking and birdwatching, with the songbird diversity that inspired the area's name making it an attractive destination for ornithologists and nature enthusiasts.
-The open pine savannas provide scenic landscapes and opportunities for observing pine-forest specialist birds including various woodpeckers, pine siskins, and highland tanagers.
-Local community water sources and springs fed by the watershed are meaningful points of interest, illustrating directly the connection between forest conservation and human water security.
+Christmas bird counts conducted in the reserve have documented over 100 species in a single survey, including notable sightings of highland raptors, warblers, and flycatchers.
+[1] Local community water sources and springs fed by the watershed are meaningful points of interest, illustrating directly the connection between forest conservation and human water security.
 Access to the reserve interior requires coordination with ICF or local community organizations.

 Visitor Facilities And Travel

 There are no formal visitor facilities within El Jilguero.
-The La Paz departmental capital, La Paz city, is accessible by road from Tegucigalpa (approximately 120 kilometers) and provides the nearest services including accommodation, restaurants, and fuel.
-From La Paz, secondary roads lead into highland communities adjacent to the protected zone.
-Visitors should arrange access through the ICF regional office in La Paz or through local community water boards, who are the most directly engaged stakeholders in the watershed.
-The town of Marcala in the highlands of La Paz, known for its coffee production, is an alternative base for visitors exploring the protected areas of the department.
+The town of Marcala in the highlands of La Paz — known for its coffee production — is the most convenient base for visitors, with secondary roads leading into highland communities adjacent to the protected zone.
+La Paz city, the departmental capital approximately 120 kilometers from Tegucigalpa, offers the nearest broader range of services including accommodation, restaurants, and fuel.
+Visitors should arrange access through the ICF regional office in La Paz or through ASOMAINCUPACO or local community water boards, who are the most directly engaged stakeholders in the watershed.

 Conservation And Sustainability

 The dominant conservation challenge at El Jilguero is preventing further conversion of forested hillsides to agriculture and cattle pasture in the upper watershed, which drives erosion and reduces the soil's water-holding capacity.
-Slash-and-burn cultivation, illegal pine logging, and charcoal production have been documented within or adjacent to the protected zone.
-Community co-management approaches that give water board members and local farmers a direct stake in watershed protection are the primary management strategy.
+Slash-and-burn cultivation, illegal pine logging, forest fires, and charcoal production have been documented within or adjacent to the protected zone.
+[1] ASOMAINCUPACO coordinates community forest-fire brigades, monitoring towers, and environmental compensation mechanisms across 62 communities to address these threats.
 Payment for watershed services programs have been explored, potentially allowing downstream water users to compensate upstream landholders for maintaining forest cover.
 Climate change is expected to intensify dry season water stress in La Paz, increasing the long-term importance of maintaining intact forest hydrology in El Jilguero.

 Visitor Ratings